 - Thin film lab

 - Gas dynamics lab

 Undergraduate programs and requirements

 Bachelor of Science in Physics

-Dive into the world of physics with our exciting and innovative Bachelor of Science in Physics programs.
-Students gain a solid understanding of physics, astronomy and engineering that help shape the scientific attitudes, insights and techniques needed to help change the world.
-To earn a B.S. in physics, students must complete all required core university coursework and electives, plus:
+Dive into the world of physics with our exciting and innovative Bachelor of Science in physics program.
+Students gain a solid understanding of physics, astronomy and engineering that helps shape the scientific attitudes, insights and techniques needed to help change the world.

 If you love the idea of teaching physics every bit as much as you love learning about it, we also offer a teacher’s certification program.
 To find out more about our teacher certification, contact one of our advisors.